 The study design in detail

-A total of 8,257 courses were evaluated as a random sample from the countless courses on the blink.it learning platform.
-All courses that had at least 5 active participants and 3 pieces of content (“blinks”) at the time of the evaluation were included in the selection.
-There was no limit on the upper end, so courses with over 2,000 participants and 100 blinks were also included in the evaluation.
+A total of exactly 8,257 courses were evaluated as a random sample from the countless courses on the blink.it learning platform.
+All courses on the platform that had at least 5 active participants and 3 contents (“blinks”) at the time of the evaluation were included in the selection.
+There was no upper limit, so there were also courses with over 2,000 participants and 100 blinks included in the evaluation.

 The evaluation of the over 8,000 blink.it courses took place in 3 steps: